 - □ Information about our plan.
 This includes, for example, information about the plan's financial condition. - □ Information about our network providers and pharmacies.
-You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - To learn more about Cigna Healthcare's providers (name, address, professional qualifications, specialty, medical school attended, residency completion and board certification status) please see our Provider and Pharmacy Directory.
-The most up-to-date version of our Provider and Pharmacy Directory is available on our website at www.cignamedicare.com - □ Information about your coverage and the rules you must follow when using your coverage.
+You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - To learn more about Cigna Healthcare's providers (name, address, professional qualifications, specialty, medical school attended, residency completion and board certification status) please see our Provider and Pharmacy Directory (www.cignamedicare.com/resources). - □ Information about your coverage and the rules you must follow when using your coverage.
 Chapters 3 and 4 provide information regarding medical services.
 Chapters 5 and 6 provide information about Part D prescription drug coverage. - □ Information about why something is not covered and what you can do about it.
 Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
 Chapter 9 also provides information on asking us to change a decision, also called an appeal. - Staff are available to answer utilization management (UM) questions about services or medications that require prior approval or authorization.
 Staff will identify themselves by name, title and as a Cigna Healthcare employee when answering or returning calls regarding UM issues.
 You may leave a message after normal business hours and Cigna Healthcare will return your call.
 Call 1-800-558-4314 (TDD/TTY) 8 a.m.
 5 p.m., Monday Friday or FAX 1-866-730-1896.
 Language assistance is available.